 - Reports to Supervisory Board

 The Board of Executive Directors is responsible for the management of the company, and represents BASF SE in business undertakings with third parties.
-BASF’s Board of Executive Directors is strictly separated from the Supervisory Board: A member of the Board of Executive Directors cannot simultaneously be a member of the Supervisory Board.
-The Board of Executive Directors agrees on the corporate goals and strategic orientation of the BASF Group as well as their individual business areas, and determines the company’s internal organization.
+BASF’s Board of Executive Directors is strictly separated from the Supervisory Board, which monitors the activity of the Board of Executive Directors and decides on its composition.
+A member of the Board of Executive Directors cannot simultaneously be a member of the Supervisory Board.
+As the central duty of company management, the Board of Executive Directors agrees on the corporate goals and strategic direction of the BASF Group as well as their individual business areas; determines the company’s internal organization; and decides on the composition of management on the levels below the Board.
 It also manages and monitors BASF Group business through the planning and setting of the corporate budget, the allocation of resources and management capacities, the monitoring and decision-making regarding significant individual measures, and the control of the operational management.

 The Board’s actions and decisions are aligned with the company’s best interests.
 It is committed to the goal of sustainably increasing the company’s value.
 Among the Board’s responsibilities is the preparation of the consolidated and individual ﬁnancial statements of BASF SE.
 Furthermore, it must ensure that the company’s activities comply with legal requirements and internal corporate directives.
 This includes the establishment of appropriate controls and risk management systems.